-Continuing on from Sugba Lagoon to Kawhagan Island, the trip takes around 20-minutes and the captain will beach the boat on Kawhagan Sandbar upon arrival.
+Continuing on from Sugba Lagoon to Kawhagan Island, the trip takes around 20 minutes and the captain will beach the boat on Kawhagan Sandbar upon arrival.

-The glistening white Kawhagan Sandbar is completely exposed on low-tide and there is a small wooden hut to hang out in.
+The glistening white Kawhagan Sandbar is completely exposed on low tide and there is a small wooden hut to hang out in.

 On Kawhagan Island, you’ll get to enjoy the white sand beach surrounded by azure waters that are guaranteed to give you that tropical beach feeling.

 RELATED ARTICLE: BEST SIARGAO TOURS

-HOW TO GET TO NAKED ISLAND
+HOW TO GET TO NAKED ISLAND?

-Naked Island is only accessible by boat and you can spend the day island hopping between three tropical islands known as Naked Island, Daku Island and Guyam Island, just a short boat trip off the coast of General Luna in Siargao.
+Naked Island is only accessible by boat and you can spend the day island hopping between three tropical islands known as Naked Island, Daku Island, and Guyam Island, just a short boat trip off the coast of General Luna in Siargao.

-WHAT TO EXPECT ON NAKED ISLAND
+WHAT TO EXPECT ON NAKED ISLAND?

-Other than walking around the island in a matter of minutes and swimming with the fish, there is not much else to do on Naked Island Siargao but it was a good spot to send my DJI Mavic Pro Drone up in the air to get some aerial shots.
+Other than walking around the island in a matter of minutes and swimming with the fish, there is not much else to do on Naked Island Siargao but it was a good spot to fly my DJI Mavic Pro Drone to get some aerial shots.